 When matters are not resolved by our workers' welfare forums, they are escalated to the programme welfare forum.
 It is also where matters of particular concern relating to existing or potential employee relations issues can be discussed.
 In addition, this forum offers and identifies possible solutions and strategies on unresolved matters relating to non-compliance with our Workers' Welfare Standards, either on construction sites or at accommodation sites.

 In 2017, we introduced a dedicated workers' grievance hotline.
 This anonymous hotline offers workers the opportunity to raise issues – directly and confidentially – related to accommodation, recruitment and working conditions with members of our Workers' Welfare team.
-The hotline has been popular with workers and further awareness sessions are currently being carried out to ensure all workers are aware of the service.
+The hotline has been popular with workers and further awareness sessions are currently being carried out to ensure all workers know about the service.

 These awareness sessions have led to a change in the types of issues raised as the workers gain confidence in the impact the platform can have.
 More than 330 grievances have been raised, with 287 already resolved.